dgdheeraj/dgdheeraj.github.io/content/home/experience.md

     date_start: '2021-08-01'
     date_end: '2021-11-30'
     description: |2-
-        * Joined the Bifrost Clients Team who work on the client-side of Cisco Webex (Webex Teams)
+        * Developed the Cisco Webex (Webex Teams) Windows client using C++ and Qt as part of the Webex Clients Team.
-        * Tackled the integration issues of the [Microsoft Adaptive Cards](https://adaptivecards.io/) feature into the Webex   Windows client
+        * Collaborated with sister teams to integrate Microsoft Adaptive Cards – an open-source UI feature, into Webex Teams.
+        * Achieved a 20% increase in rendering speed by optimizing the rendering process of Adaptive Cards.
-        * Improved the accessibility of the feature and refactored it in order to accommodate theming
+        * Enhanced UI accessibility of Adaptive Cards and refactored codebase to personalize color-themed features.
         * Gained Exposure in C++ and Qt QML

   - title: Techinical Undergraduate Intern
     company: Cisco
     company_url: ''